 Optional activities mentioned by Dragoman but not included in the trip price do not form part of your contract with Dragoman.
 As such you accept that any assistance given by Dragoman crew members or local representatives in arranging optional activities does not render us liable for them in any way.
 The Dragoman crew are assisting you in arranging these activities for your added enjoyment whilst on your trip.

-Don’t forget that Dragoman can book you pre and post trip hotel accommodation for many of our trips, this makes it much easier for when you start your holiday.
+Don’t forget that Dragoman can book you pre and post trip hotel accommodation as well as airport transfers for many of our trips, this makes it much easier for when you start your holiday.

 There are also extra excursions or trips that you might want to add to your trip.
 Just ask your sales agent for more information.